Skip to main content

 Biography

-His current research focuses on three main areas.
-The first is the photographic book in the Weimar Republic.
+His current research focuses on the photography of the inter-war period, with a particular interest in the photographic book in the Weimar Republic.
 The profound social and political upheavals of Weimar are well-documented, as is the response to these upheavals in the cultural sphere.
 The photographic book, made possible in part by technical improvements in printing and image reproduction, was a significant cultural form by means of which Weimar photographers, artists, writers, and editors sought to address the problems facing Weimar society.
 While many producers of photographic books are canonical figures in Weimar cultural history (Moholy-Nagy, Kurt Tucholksy, Ernst Jünger, Albert Renger-Patzsch, Erich Mendelssohn, and August Sander, to name just a few), the genre has itself received little scholarly attention, but provides uniquely illuminating insights into the culture and politics of inter-war Germany.

-The third is German literature and photography from Peter Altenberg to the present.
-Looking at writers who have not merely thematised photography but have incorporated it physically into their work, the project seeks to read a series of works by writers such as Tucholsky, Jünger, Brecht, Kluge, and Maron as responses to the changing social function of photography over the course of the twentieth and early twenty-first centuries.
+He also works on German literature and photography from Peter Altenberg to the present.
+Looking at writers who have not merely thematised photography but have incorporated it physically into their work, the project seeks to read a series of works by writers such as Tucholsky, Jünger, Brecht, Kluge, Volker Braun, Sebald, and Maron as responses to the changing social function of photography over the course of the twentieth and early twenty-first centuries.

-After a three-year secondment as Deputy Head of the Faculty of Arts and Humanities for postgraduates (2010-13) Jonathan took up the position of Consortium Director of the Northern Bridge Doctoral Training Partnership (www.northernbridge.ac.uk).
-This is an AHRC-funded doctoral training consortium with the University of Newcastle and Queen's University Belfast.
+Jonathan has held a number of senior leadership roles, serving as Deputy Head of the Faculty of Arts and Humanities for postgraduates (2010-13) before taking up the position of Consortium Director of the AHRC-funded Northern Bridge Doctoral Training Partnership.
+He was Head of the School of Modern Languages and Cultures from 2018-21, and is currently Faculty Lead for Culture, Creativity, and Heritage.

 Jonathan invites inquiries from prospective postgraduates seeking to study the following fields: